-The most common mistake, Grant warns us, is assuming polite, agreeable people are the givers while disagreeable people are the takers.
+The most common mistake, Adam Grant warns us, is assuming polite, agreeable people are the givers while disagreeable people are the takers.
 This is a common mistake.
-In hindsight, we can all think of someone who has been polite to our face but being self-centred when it suits them.
+In hindsight, we can all think of someone who has been polite to our face but being self-centered when it suits them.

 Alternatively, we can also think of the loud and boisterous person, the ‘rough diamond’, who would give you the shirt off their back and insist it was nothing.
 Politeness and manners are not the point.
 ‘Otherness’ is.

 So whether it’s your personal life or at work, when your intuition or ‘gut feeling’ tells you ‘it’s all about them’ it may be time to stop being a doormat or a pushover.